The Abbot Constantine (1933 film)

-The Abbot Constantine (French: L'abbé Constantin) is a 1933 French comedy film directed by Jean-Paul Paulin and starring Léon Belières, Françoise Rosay and Claude Dauphin.
-It is based on the novel The Abbot Constantine by Ludovic Halévy.
+The Abbot Constantine (French: L'Abbé Constantin) is a 1933 French comedy film directed by Jean-Paul Paulin and starring Léon Belières, Françoise Rosay and Claude Dauphin.
+It is based on the play by Hector Crémieux and Pierre Decourcelle, which in turn was based on Ludovic Halévy's novel The Abbot Constantine.
 The novel had previously been made into a 1925 silent film of the same title.